 Tofacitinib Citrate (Xeljanz)

-Tofacitinib Citrate (Xeljanz) is an oral, small molecule drug used to treat adults with moderate to severe active rheumatoid arthritis (RA), active psoriatic arthritis, moderate to severe ulcerative colitis, ankylosing spondylitis, and children ages 2 an older with active polyarticular juvenile idiopathic arthritis.
-Tofacitinib works by blocking the body’s production of enzymes called Janus kinases (JAKs).
-JAKs play a role in joint inflammation in RA, which can cause pain, swelling, and stiffness.
-This medication is most commonly used after methotrexate and tumor necrosis factor (TNF) inhibitors.
+Tofacitinib Citrate (Xeljanz) is an oral drug used to treat adults with moderately-severely active rheumatoid arthritis, active psoriatic arthritis, ankylosing spondylitis, moderate to severe ulcerative colitis, and polyarticular juvenile idiopathic arthritis among other diseases.
+It works by blocking proteins called Janus kinases (JAKs).
+JAKs play a role in joint inflammation, which can cause pain, swelling, and stiffness.
+This medication is often used if a patient has not had a good response to other medications such as methotrexate or tumor necrosis factor inhibitors.

-Tofacitinib is a pill that is taken either as 5 mg twice per day (Xeljanz) or as 11 mg once per day (Xeljanz XR).
-You may take tofacitinib tablets with or without food.
-People with moderate to severe renal impairment or moderate hepatic impairment should take only one 5 mg tablet per day.
+Tofacitinib is a pill that is most often prescribed to take as 5 mg pill twice a day (Xeljanz) or as 11 mg pill once per day (Xeljanz XR).
+Sometimes, there is a higher dose prescribed at the start of therapy (induction dose).
+You may take tofacitinib with or without food.
+People with moderate to severe kidney or liver problems should take a lower dose.
 Tofacitinib may be used alone or in combination with methotrexate or other disease modifying antirheumatic drugs (DMARDs).
 Tofacitinib should not be given in combination with another biologic drug or other potent immunosuppressants such as azathioprine or mycophenolate.
 Some patients will start to see improvement within a few weeks, but it may take several months to take full effect.
-Blood tests will be used to monitor for increases in cholesterol or liver enzymes and for reductions in blood cell counts while taking tofacitinib.
+Blood tests will be used to monitor increases in cholesterol or liver enzymes and for reductions in blood cell counts while taking tofacitinib.

 Side Effects